kubernetes-sigs/gateway-api/geps/gep-2643/index.md

-An implementation of `TLSRoute` achieves this end using the [server_name TLS attribute](https://datatracker.ietf.org/doc/html/rfc6066#section-3) to determine what backend should be used for a given request. `TLSRoute` thereby enables the use of a single gateway listener to handle traffic for multiple routes.
+An implementation of `TLSRoute` achieves this end using the [server_name TLS attribute](https://datatracker.ietf.org/doc/html/rfc6066#section-3) to determine what backend should be used for a given request.

 ## API